shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 - **Optimize to a predicted CPC goal**

   Use this strategy to vary bids based on the likelihood of a click for each piece of inventory.
-This strategy uses the Xandr optimization engine.
+This strategy uses the Microsoft Advertising optimization engine.

   - **Optimize to $ __ per click** - Enter the dollar amount per click that you want the optimization engine to aim for when calculating bids.